-- (1) Capital leases are related to IRUs. - (2) See Appendix for a reconciliation of Adjusted EBITDA to Net Income, the most closely comparable GAAP metric. - (3) See Appendix for explanation of Enterprise Value calculation.
-Market data as of June 12, 2020. - (4) Adjusted for senior secured notes issued on February 10, 2020, and the concurrent pay down of our term loan and revolving credit facilities. - (5) All debt except revolver is fixed rate.
+- (2) See Appendix for a reconciliation of Adjusted EBITDA to Net Income, the most closely comparable GAAP metric. - (3) See Appendix for explanation of Enterprise Value calculation.
+Market data as of September 4, 2020. - (4) Adjusted for senior secured notes issued on February 10, 2020, and the concurrent pay down of our term loan and revolving credit facilities. - (5) All debt except revolver is fixed rate.
+Excludes settlement payable of \$650 million related to the Windstream settlement agreement.